-The employer-employee psychological contract is changing.
+The future of employee experience is changing and with it so is the employer-employee psychological contract.
 Pay and perks, traditional workplace satisfaction factors, are being swept aside.
-Employees increasingly demand that the workplace provides an experiential component too.
+Employee engagement now requires an experiential component too.

-These are the ways different touch points, whether physical, technological, cultural or environmental, are perceived by staff throughout their entire employee life cycle and are now regarded as essential building blocks for creating an all-important measure of employee experience (EX).
+These are the ways different touch points, whether physical, technological, cultural or environmental, are perceived by staff throughout their entire employee life cycle.
+These components are now regarded as essential building blocks for creating an all-important measure of employee experience (EX).

 A buzz-phrase this is not.
 Getting the day-to-day mechanics of working for a company right makes business sense.
 Data reveals firms that invest in EX are four times more profitable, perhaps because they create happier, more engaged staff who can be up to 20 per cent more productive, according to Social Market Foundation research.

 But how can HR leaders set about improving their employees’ experience?
-Here are our nine top tips (you can click a tip to reach it directly):
+Here are nine ways to improve engagement and the future of your employee experience programme:

 - Improve diversity and inclusion